National University of Singapore ／ シンガポール国立大学

 |Minimum language proficiency (G)||N/A|

-NUS does offer on-campus accommodation, but it is NOT guaranteed.
+NUS offers on-campus accommodation, but it is NOT guaranteed.